-Project Justice works alongside local law enforcement, anti-trafficking teams, NGOs, and other governmental agencies in the areas of investigation and rescue operations to protect from child-trafficking and to protect them from further abuse.
+Project Justice International works alongside local and international authorities across south-east Asia to investigate and rescue innocent children who are trapped in this trade.
+We work with law enforcement, anti-trafficking teams, NGOs, and other governmental agencies in the areas of investigation and rescue operations to protect from child-trafficking and to protect them from further abuse.

 We focus on a holistic approach to combat child-trafficking by: